 on the details of

-- To empower the youth of the community and to stop gender based discrimination.
+- To encourage and empower youths of the community and stop gender based discrimination.

 Review and Impact

 JKS is working in the most neglected block of Chamoli district which adds to the plight and increases the vulnerability of the people living in the villages.
 The area is vulnerable to displacement and migration due to various hydro power projects.
 Hunger, poor health and indecent living standard are barriers to a child potential development as well as survival.
 At one point when the community is facing socio economic and political problems the organization is able to understand the larger systemic issues and plans to address the root causes.

 - Immunization coverage ensure to 286 children within 5 years of age and 113 pregnant women.